North Myrtle Beach Responsible Travel

 Visitors and locals have been enjoying North Myrtle Beach’s coastline since the city was founded in 1968.
 Millions of memories have been made on our shores, and it is our hope, that with your help, our beach will continue to be enjoyed for generations to come.

-Beginning July 1st, 2022, North Myrtle Beach invites you to Embrace Reusables.
-Single use plastic bags will no longer be bagging your goods or take-out orders at local retailers and restaurants.
+Beginning October 1st, 2022, North Myrtle Beach invites you to Embrace Reusables.
+Single use plastic bags (under a determined mil) will no longer be bagging your goods or take-out orders at local retailers and restaurants.
 We encourage our residents and visitors alike to plan ahead and pack their reusable bags when heading to the stores.
 Did you know that by make the switch to a reusable bag, a person can save the use of 22,000 plastic bags in their lifetime?
 Together, our combined efforts can make waves in saving our marine mammals, seabirds, and coastline.
 Love North Myrtle Beach?
 Embrace Reusables!

 Being a responsible beach goer means more than just packing sunscreen in your bag.
 The following tips will help you get the most out of your beach day while also giving back to the environment.